WOAI (AM): Change in ownership

+Shift to talk

 WOAI began to move towards talk programming, and stopped playing music by the late 1970s.
-In 1979, KEEZ switched its call letters to WOAI-FM, becoming in 1981 country music station KAJA "KJ*97".
+In 1979, KEEZ switched its call letters to WOAI-FM playing an easy listening format.
+In 1981 WOAI-FM switched to country music as KAJA "KJ*97".
 Through the 1980s, WOAI relied more on its newsroom and focused on local and national news, local talk shows and agricultural reports.
 The station also began including sports play-by-play, especially after acquiring the radio contract for all San Antonio Spurs NBA basketball games.
 WOAI was the radio home of the San Antonio Gunslingers in the United States Football League (USFL).

-In 1998, Clear Channel acquired the parent company of Premiere Radio Networks, which syndicated national talk shows such as Rush Limbaugh, Dr. Laura, Dr. Dean Edell, The Jim Rome Show and Coast to Coast AM.
-Rush and Dr. Laura had already been airing in San Antonio on competitor KTSA and were switched over to WOAI's line up.
+In 1998, Clear Channel acquired the parent company of Premiere Radio Networks, which syndicated national talk shows such as The Rush Limbaugh Show, Dr. Laura, Dr. Dean Edell, The Jim Rome Show and Coast to Coast AM.
+Rush and Dr. Laura had already been airing in San Antonio on talk radio competitor 550 KTSA and were switched over to WOAI's line up.
 WOAI news anchor Bob Guthrie celebrated 50 years on the radio station in 2006.

 In 2001, WOAI regained a TV sister station when Clear Channel acquired KMOL-TV, which had been WOAI-TV from its founding in 1949 until its sale in 1974.
 In December 2002, KMOL-TV was granted permission from the Federal Communications Commission (FCC) to change its call sign back to WOAI-TV.
 The TV station has since been sold twice, to Newport Television and then to current owner Sinclair Broadcast Group.
-In May 2012, WOAI briefly added an FM simulcast over translator station K289BN at 105.7 MHz, but this only lasted for four months, and on September 19, 2012, the translator switched to simulcasting co-owned classic country station KRPT.
+In May 2012, WOAI briefly added an FM simulcast over translator station K289BN at 105.7 MHz, but this only lasted for four months.
+On September 19, 2012, the translator switched to simulcasting co-owned classic country station KRPT.

-On September 16, 2014, Clear Channel renamed itself iHeartMedia, Inc., to bring its corporate name in line with its iHeartRadio internet platform.
+On September 16, 2014, Clear Channel renamed itself iHeartMedia, Inc. This brought its corporate name in line with its iHeartRadio internet platform.